sandboxie-plus/Sandboxie/README.md

 ## 🚀 Features

-Sandboxie is available in two flavors, Plus and Classic.
+Sandboxie is available in two editions, Plus and Classic.
 They both share the same core components, this means they have the same level of security and compatibility.
 What's different is the availability of features in the user interface.

 Sandboxie Plus has a modern Qt-based UI, which supports all new features that have been added since the project went open source: